nocomplexity/SecurityArchitecture/07-principles.rst

 OWASP has a (very large) collection of common security requirements.
 These can be found in the OWASP Application Security Verification Standard (ASVS) Project.
 More information can be found here: https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project

+Reuse of security requirements has several benefits:

+- Opportunity for common security measurements: Security requirements have potential for reuse in other projects.
+This because security requirements are often called non functional requirements (NFR’s).
+NFRs are quality requirements and often not explicitly asked for by business or users.
+Many systems and projects face similar security threats and dealing with them in a standardized way can have benefits.
+E.g. it is often better to have one good and fully managed backup and restore system instead of several types that must be controlled and managed.
+- Reduced cost: Each time a requirement is reused, it offsets another requirement that does not have to be written.
+Reuse reduces the effort needed to produce requirements specifications for later projects.
+Writing requirements that can be reused is a time investment in future productivity.
+- Improved quality: A requirement that has been written specifically for reuse will have been given thorough attention and inspected for quality.
+Reusing published requirements thus results in fewer defects due to poorly written requirements.
+- Consistency: Reusing requirements forces stakeholders to think at the same level of abstrac-tion, in the same terms, and independently of system design in different contexts.
+Using the same requirement for multiple projects grants a certain level of consistency across a product line or an entire organization.
+- Speed: Specifying security and privacy requirements is specialized work.
+Availability of experts engineers and analysis is often problematic.
+So reuse lessens the need for security expertise at the requirements stage.
+E.g. only experts can be involved for a review instead of writing the requirements.
+- Quality: Good requirements can be reused for more than one project.
+Especially within the same organization, since the context for some organisational processes is comparable.
+Improving requirements is easier than creating good requirements from scratch.
+Also learning points from audits and incidents can be incorporated into existing requirements if needed so the whole security process improves.